 Above: Royal Navy Albacore torpedo bombers from the air group of HMS Courageous.
-The Battle of Lofoten, which took place in early June 1940, was the first naval action in history where the opposing fleets did not catch sight of each other.
+The Battle of Lofoten, which took place in early June 1940, was the first naval action where the opposing fleets did not catch sight of each other.
 The battle was conducted entirely by aircraft.
 Left: The battleships Bismarck and Tirpitz with fighter escort after the Battle of Viking Bank.
 Below left: The British aircraft carrier HMS Courageous during the Battle of Lofoten.
 Below right: A Junkers Ju87C 'Zee-Stuka' being launched from the German aircraft carrier Graf Zeppelin.
-She was a new ship and the concept of aircraft carrier operations was a new one for the Kriegsmarine.
-Her complicated cradle type launch system meant her operational tempo was slow, limiting her effectiveness during the actions in Norwegian waters.
+The concept of aircraft carrier operations was a new one for the Kriegsmarine.
+Her cradle type launch system meant her operational tempo was slow, limiting her effectiveness.

 Above left: Two pictures of Graf Zeppelin under air attack.
 The top one was taken from a Royal Navy dive bomber, the lower one from the destroyer Z23.
 Above right: HMS Resolution, sunk at the Battle of Viking Bank, her lone stand against two more powerful opponents upheld the finest traditions of the Royal Navy and bought time for the convoy she was escorting to scatter.